specklesystems/speckle-docs/viewer/camera-controller-api.md

 get enabled(): boolean
 set enabled(val: boolean)
 ```
-Gets or sets wether this extension is enabled.
+Gets or sets whether this extension is enabled.
 :::tip
 Extensions typically need to support being turned on/off with no impact on potentially other active extensions
 :::